paulscherrerinstitute/ecmccfg/examples/test/multi_encoder/readme.md

 Any of the configured encoders can be used as homing encoder (but as default encoder 0 is used).

 If homing encoder is different than primary encoder the following will happen at homing:
-1. The homing encoder will be referenced to the primary encoder to avoid any jump in the control.
-2. The homing encoder will be used for control (switch encoder).
+1. The homing encoder will be used for control (switch encoder).
-3. After homing, the primary encoder will be referenced to the value of the encoder used for homing.
-4. The primary encoder will again be used for control (switch back to primary encoder).
+2. The primary encoder will again be used for control (switch back to primary encoder).

-NOTE: The primaryu encoder will always be referenced to the value of the homing encoder independet if the ECMC_ENC_REF_AT_HOME=0 (described below).

-The following command can be used to select homing encoder index:
+NOTE: Both steps above can result in step changes in position depending on the configuration.

+Change of homing encoder can be done by setting the ECMC_ENC_HOME_ID in the encoder configuration file specified for addEncoder.cmd or by executing the follwoing ecmc command:

 ```
 ecmcConfigOrDie "Cfg.SelectAxisEncHome($(ECMC_AXIS_NO),${ECMC_ENC_HOME_ID=-1})"
 ```